 - 1 Large Onion coarsely chopped

 - Place all ingredients except the last three in food processor and blend.

-- If you don’t like getting your hands dirty, transfer butter mixture to pastry bag.
+- If you don’t like getting your hands dirty, transfer butter mixture to a pastry bag.

 - Rinse and dry turkey.

 - Spread the coarsely chopped vegetables (last three ingredients) in the bottom of the roasting pan.
 Place bird on top of them.